As you know, emergencies can happen. Girls need to receive

 Know what to report.
 See the “Procedures for Accidents” section later in this chapter.

 Establish and practice procedures for weather emergencies.
 Certain extreme-weather conditions may occur in your area.
-Please consult with your council for the most relevant information for you to share with girls.
+Please consult with Manitou Council for the most relevant information for you to share with girls.

 Establish and practice procedures for such circumstances as fire evacuation, lost persons, and building-security responses.
 Every girl and adult must know how to act in these situations.
 For example, you and the girls, with the help of a fire department representative, should design a fire evacuation plan for meeting places used by the group.